-Sure, the Caribbean and Mediterranean are big draws for island hoppers and beachgoers (and with good reason).
-But if you’d rather stay closer to home, there are plenty of stateside gems to get your fix.
-Read on for the nine best islands in the U.S.
+When the skies are blue and summer vacation is on, it’s hard to ignore the siren song of the sea.
+While the Caribbean and Mediterranean are big draws for island-hoppers and sun-worshippers, Americans don’t need to journey that far to find beachy bliss.
+If you’d rather stay closer to home, there are plenty of stateside gems to get your fix.
+Read on for the nine best islands for a dreamy holiday in the U.S.

 As always, check for travel restrictions and closures before planning your trip.